Michael Sheehan (archbishop of Santa Fe)

-Michael Jarboe Sheehan (July 9, 1939 – June 3, 2023) was an American prelate of the Catholic Church who served as the eleventh archbishop of the Archdiocese of Santa Fe in New Mexico from 1993 to 2015.
-He previously served as bishop of the Diocese of Lubbock in Texas from 1983 to 1993.
+Michael Jarboe Sheehan (July 9, 1939 – June 3, 2023) was an American Catholic prelate who served as the eleventh archbishop of the Archdiocese of Santa Fe in New Mexico from 1993 to 2015.
+He previously served as Bishop of Lubbock in Texas from 1983 to 1993.

 Biography

 Early life

-Michael Sheehan was born on July 9, 1939, in Wichita, Kansas, to John and Mildred (née Jarboe) Sheehan, and raised in Texarkana, Texas.
+Michael Jarboe Sheehan was born on July 9, 1939, in Wichita, Kansas, to John and Mildred (née Jarboe) Sheehan, and raised in Texarkana, Texas.
 He attended St. John's High School Seminary and Assumption Seminary in San Antonio, Texas.
 He then furthered his studies in Rome at the Pontifical Gregorian University, where he obtained a Licentiate of Sacred Theology in 1965.

 Priesthood

-Sheehan was ordained to the priesthood for the Diocese of Dallas-Fort Worth in Rome at the Basilica of Santi Apostoli in Rome by Archbishop Martin O’Connor on July 12, 1964.
+Sheehan was ordained to the priesthood for the Diocese of Dallas-Fort Worth in Rome on July 12, 1964.
 After his ordination, the diocese assigned Sheehan as parochial vicar at Immaculate Conception Parish in Tyler, Texas.
 Returning to Rome in 1968, he earned a doctorate in canon law from the Pontifical Lateran University in 1971.
 Sheehan served as assistant general secretary of the United States Conference of Catholic Bishops/United States Catholic Conference from 1971 to 1976, and as rector of Holy Trinity Seminary in Dallas, Texas from 1976 to 1982.
 In 1982, he was named pastor of Immaculate Conception Parish in Grand Prairie, Texas.